Generic Name: ponatinib (poe-NA-ti-nib)

 - if you are lactose intolerant

 - if you have a history of heart problems (eg, heart failure, irregular or slow heartbeat), a heart attack, stroke, "mini-stroke" or transient ischemic attack, blood vessel problems (eg, those in the brain or heart), or blood clots

 - if you have high blood pressure, high blood cholesterol or lipid levels, diabetes, or bleeding problems

-- if you have a history of liver or kidney problems, pancreas inflammation (pancreatitis), or alcohol abuse
+- if you have a history of liver or kidney problems, pancreas inflammation (pancreatitis), eye or vision problems, stomach or bowel problems (eg, tears, fistula), or alcohol abuse

 - if you have bone marrow problems, low white blood cell levels, low blood platelet levels, or anemia

 - if you plan to have surgery or if you have had recent surgery

 Some MEDICINES MAY INTERACT with ponatinib.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Azole antifungals (eg, itraconazole, ketoconazole, voriconazole), cobicistat, conivaptan, macrolide antibiotics (eg, clarithromycin), mifepristone, nefazodone, protease inhibitors (eg, boceprevir, ritonavir), or telithromycin because they may increase the risk of ponatinib's side effects